sp80808/ai-dj/README.md

 **API Keys are optional** and only needed for:

-- **External server access** - Allow remote connections to your DJ-IA server
+- **External server access** - Allow remote connections to your OBSIDIAN server
 - **Shared usage** - Give API keys to friends/collaborators for access
 - **Production deployment** - Secure your server when hosting publicly